 Figure 2.
 Amount of sea level rise (mm) from 1993 to 2022 estimated from satellite altimetry data.
-The star markers indicate the locations of the three tide gauges located in the Gilbert (Tarawa), Phoenix (Kanton Island) and Line (Kiritimati) Islands, from west to east, shown in Figure 1.
+The star markers indicate the locations of the three tide gauges located in the Gilbert (Tarawa), Phoenix (Kanton Island) and Line (Kiritimati) Islands, whose data are shown in Figure 1.